 - The '80s: Very steeped in it due to the decade, with rock music, skateboards and other Totally Radical clichés.
 Needless to say, it's an Unintentional Period Piece.

-- And Knowing Is Half the Battle: The story occasionally stops in its tracks so the narrator can impart dinosaur facts to the viewer.
+- And Knowing Is Half the Battle: In the pilot episode, the story occasionally stops in its tracks so the narrator can impart dinosaur facts to the viewer.

 - Bait-and-Switch Credits: Despite the line "Everywhere we go, we don't even care, if people stop and stare at our pal dino", the characters spend nearly the whole of the first few episodes fretting about whether they've been spotted with the eponymous reptile, and continue to try and keep him a secret throughout the series.

-- Gilligan Cut: After Mario protests that he won't beg his admirer for a favour.
+- Gilligan Cut: In the pilot, after Mario protests that he won't beg his admirer for a favour.

 - Have a Gay Old Time: The lyrics "he's my friend and a whole lot more" would nowadays imply that the subject is a romantic partner.
 This being the 80's and both the singer and the subject of the song being male (not to mention the latter being a dinosaur as well)...